-Sales revenues from trading and distribution of petroleum products increased by 4% from P28.621 billion in 2015 to P29.666 billion in 2016.
-Retail volume (station sales) increased by 12% due to growth in both station network and same store sales.
-The Commercial and industrial segment also increased by 33%, while aviation volume grew by 14%.
-Lubricants volume also grew by 18% from the prior year.
+The sales revenues from trading and distribution of petroleum products increased by 4% from P28.621 billion in 2015 to P 29.666 billion in 2016.
+This is primarily a factor of sales volume, prices and product mix.
+The increase came from the increase of all the major fuel products, IFO, MOGAS and Diesel.
+The volume in retail (station sales) increased by 11.4% due wider distribution network and growth in same store sales.
+The Commercial and industrial segment also increased by 35.38%, while the aviation volume grew by 14.25%.
+Lubricants volume also grew by 17.59% compared to 2015.

-The Parent has built five hundred five (505) Phoenix retail service stations as of December 31, 2016 compared to four hundred forty-seven (454) retail stations as of the same period last year.
+The Parent had five hundred five (505) Phoenix retail service stations as of December 31, 2016 compared to four hundred forty-seven (454) retail stations as of the same period last year.
 The Parent has a number of retail stations undergoing various stages of construction which are projected to be opened within the 1st half of 2017.

-The Group generated revenues of ₱1.104 billion from fuel service, shipping, storage, port, real estate, and others in 2016, down from ₱1.433 billion in 2015.
-The 23% year-on-year decline was mainly due to the ₱456 million in sale of real estate in 2015 versus none in 2016.
+The Group generated revenues of ₱1.104 billion from fuel service, shipping, storage, port, real estate, and others in 2016 versus ₱1.433 billion in 2015.
+The 22.9% year-on-year decline was mainly due to the ₱456 million in sale of real estate in 2015 versus null in 2016.
 Moreover, results of Chelsea Shipping Corporation (CSC) and Phoenix Petroterminals and Industrial Park Corp.
 (PPIPC) were consolidated only from January to November.